 Which is more popular: Snowball vs Avalanche?

-The snowball method is the most popular debt payoff method, as you can see by the Google trends graph below that compares snowball to avalanche method in search volume.
+The snowball method is the most popular debt payoff method, as you can see by the Google trends graph below that compares the snowball to the avalanche method in search volume.

 Many people appreciate seeing their debts getting eliminated one by one because it gives them a sense of accomplishment.
 The sense of accomplishment is real, but you can also lose significant money in interest payments.